pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 p.show()
 ```

-This example demonstrates several advanced techniques:
+This example shows several advanced techniques:
 - Multiple objects with consistent styling
 - Environmental elements (floor)
 - Shadow rendering for realism
 - Custom camera positioning

-The key to complex scenes is organization.
+The key to complex scenes is planning.
 Plan your scene like a photographer:
 - What's the main subject?
 - What supporting elements provide context?
 - How does lighting enhance the story?
 - What viewing angle best conveys the information?"

 ## Subplotting - Multiple Views (3 minutes)
-"Comparing different aspects of your data side-by-side is crucial for analysis.
-PyVista's subplotting system makes this effortless:
+"Comparing different parts of your data side-by-side is very important for analysis.
+PyVista's subplotting system makes this easy:

 ```python
 # Basic side-by-side comparison